Lemonade Server Spec

 Note: the

-namespace, to prevent collisions with built-in models.
-For example,user.Phi-4-Mini-GGUF
+model_namefor registering a new model must use theusernamespace, to prevent collisions with built-in models.
+For example,user.Phi-4-Mini-GGUF.

 model_name |